Fxdedglory/vertical_token_optimization/README.md

 - **Avg.
 Response Time (s)** – how long a full reply takes
 - **Avg.
 Tokens** – tokens generated (proxy for cost)

-*raw data can be found in the /data folder in .csv format
 ---

 ## Results